exalens/userguide/docs/Installation.md

 ## Accepting the End User License Agreement (EULA)
 You will need to accept the EULA to continue.
 Please read the agreement and click "Accept".
+After this, the landing page will be displayed, indicating that the installation procedure is completed.